Past, Ámbar / Mendes Peres, Maruch (Text) / Araki, Tamana (Ill.)

 Ages 5 and up

-The Tzotzil, an indigenous Maya people, live in the highlands of the Mexican federal state of Chiapas.
-They are considered direct descendants of the original Mayas.
+The poetic myth of creation of Mexico's Tzotzil-Maya people tells the story of the beginning of time.
+The Tzotzil live in the highlands of the Mexican federal state of Chiapas and are considered direct descendants of the original Mayas.

 Foreign rights sold: